Poshteh Zang

 Poshteh Zang (پشته زنگ, also Romanized as Poshteh Zong; also known as Poshteh Zānak, Poshteh Zerang, and Pusht-i-Zunk) is a village in Hanza Rural District, Hanza District, Rabor County, Kerman Province, Iran.
 At the 2006 census, its population was 108, in 23 families.

+By the 2016 National Census, the population had increased to 126 residents in 48 households.